grbeno/grbeno.github.io/pages/dj_deployment.md

 	- Add the **domain** to `ALLOWED_HOST`
 	- Add the **url** to `CSRF_TRUSTED_ORIGINS`
 * Create a `nixpacks.toml` file
-	- If you want to deploy also a JS front-end library with node (ReactJS e.g.)
+	- If you want to deploy also a JS front-end library with NodeJS (ReactJS e.g.)
 		```
 		providers = ["node", "python"]
 		```